xyxxyxxy/exy/README.md

 # Privacy

 Be aware that images shown in Discord activities have to be publicly available.
 For this [freeimage.host](https://freeimage.host/) is used to upload the preview image of the playing media item.

+Other than that exy contacts GitHub on startup to check for updates.

 # Development